Toyota Corolla (E170): Special Edition

 In 2014, for the 2015 model year, Toyota released the Special Edition Corolla based on the S model.
-It has gloss black-painted 17-inch alloy wheels, red stitching on its black steering wheel, shift knob, door trim, and seats, Special Edition floor mats and trunk emblem.
+It has gloss black-painted 17-inch alloy wheels, red stitching on its black steering wheel, shift knob, door trim, and seats, Special Edition floor mats and boot emblem.
 In Canada, this model is called the 50th Anniversary Limited Edition.
-Absolutely Red, Super White, and Black Sand Pearl are the only exterior colors offered.
+Absolutely Red, Super White, and Black Sand Pearl are the only exterior colours offered.

 Facelift

 In 2016, for the 2017 model year, Toyota released the facelift version of the E170 Corolla with new aerodynamic scoops, (only for 50th anniversary edition) restyled front facia, including new headlight design; redesigned taillights also featured.
 The interior added a new seven-inch touch screen and four-inch multi-information display.
-The updated Corolla features the new SE and XSE grades, and new exterior colors.
+The updated Corolla features the new SE and XSE grades, and new exterior colours.

 Toyota Levin (E180)

 In addition to the FAW-Toyota Corolla sold in China that is based on the Corolla Altis, in 2014 Toyota China released the GAC-Toyota Levin (雷凌 (Léilíng)).
 In October 2015, Toyota introduced the Corolla hybrid variant in China with locally produced hybrid systems.

 The Levin has different frontal styling compared to both the North American Corolla and the international version.
-The grille is a slim piece dominated by chrome strip along the top that continues above the headlamps (that have been designed as a cross between the North American Corolla's lights and the international Corolla's wrap-around units).
-The lower intake is trapezoidal-shaped like the regular (non-sport) grade North American Corolla, but for China features a chrome surround.
-At the rear, the Levin's lights are based on the North American Corolla—the rear three-quarter panels and bumper are the identical.
-However, the reshaped trunk lid has the Toyota logo moved upwards to make way for the dominating chrome strip that bridges the tail lamps.
+The grille is a slim piece dominated by chrome strip along the top that continues above the headlamps (that have been designed as a cross between the North American Corolla's lights and the international Corolla's wraparound units).
+The lower intake is trapezoidal-shaped like the regular (non-sport) grade North American Corolla, but for China, features a chrome surround.
+At the rear, the Levin's lights are based on the North American Corolla—the rear three-quarter panels and bumper are identical.
+The reshaped boot lid has the Toyota logo moved upwards to make way for the dominating chrome strip that bridges the tail lamps.
 The outer portions of the Levin's tail-lamps are the same shape as the Corolla for North America.
-However, the inner portion that sit upon the trunk lid are resigned.
+The inner portion that sits upon the boot lid is resigned.
 Also, the North American Corolla's tailpipe pokes straight out from underneath the rear bumper; the Levin's tailpipe curves downwards.

 The Levin received an update at the Auto Shanghai in April 2017, with the similar front bumper design as the updated Taiwanese market Corolla Altis X.